ruxxzebre/scaling-winner/README.md

 - Update scripts should replace saves (mod configs) when Force Update option is selected in Modpack Updater menu
 - Remove dev files (lua bindings/dev folder) from downloaded modpack zip archive
 - Tests for update scripts
+- Add options to disable optional mods like UA Grivna and The Particle Massacre

 ## Other handy goodies: